 One of the main advantages of most USB-C monitors is that you can connect them directly to your MacBook without relying on a dedicated USB-C hub.
 Secondly, some of these monitors support USB-C Power Delivery, which lets you power the laptop directly.
 So yeah, one less cable to worry about.

 The ASUS ProArt Display PA278CV checks off the right boxes.
-Firstly, it's affordable.
+Firstly, it’s affordable.
 Secondly, the USB-C port can supply power up to 65W, making it apt for the MacBook Air.
-The 27-inch screen is big enough to carry on your work with ease, and the odds are that you will be able to open two windows parallel.
+The 27-inch screen is big enough to carry on your work with ease, and the odds are that you can open two windows parallel.

 This monitor is suitable for creative folks who don’t wish to spend a fortune.
 It delivers rich and accurate colors.
 If we talk numbers, it displays 100% of the sRGB color gamut.
 And the 1440p resolution ensures crisp and sharp visuals.

 Furthermore, it has an above-standard refresh rate of 75Hz.
 That means you’ll get a smooth scrolling experience, especially when you have to go through long web pages.